Find a Lender-Approved Local Conveyancer in Norfolk

 • Taking instructions from parties involved

-• Registering the transfer of ownership and the home loan (if relevant) at the Land Registry.
+• Dealing with the registration procedures for the transfer of ownership and the mortgage (where applicable) at the HMLR.

 Neighboring Locations